Guides

 Quick Answer

-Use Tales of Seikyu patch notes to decide which guides need rechecking, not as a substitute for in-game verification.
-The 1.0 launch should trigger checks for fox form, marriage, romance, recipes, farming, resources, map tracking, quests, and Steam Deck play.
+Use Tales of Seikyu patch notes to decide which systems need a fresh in-save check.
+After 1.0, focus on fox form, marriage, romance, recipes, farming, resources, map tracking, quests, and Steam Deck play.

 Quick Answer

 Use patch notes as a triage tool.
-If notes mention fox form, marriage, farming improvements, recipes, resource changes, map tracking, or Steam Deck-facing updates, update the relevant page and mark what was actually verified in-game.
+If notes mention fox form, marriage, farming improvements, recipes, resource changes, map tracking, or Steam Deck-facing updates, open the matching guide and check the behavior in your save.

 Guide Update Matrix